thytran142/spring-boot-integration-with-cucumber/README.md

 ### How to integrate Cucumber Gherkin BDD tests with SpringBoot integration testing
-I'm sure most of use, who want to integrate Gherkin BDD with Spring Boot Rest API project, will once face some difficulties like what I did.
+I'm sure most of us, who want to integrate Gherkin BDD with Spring Boot Rest API project, will once face some difficulties like what I did.
 First of all, when I tried to search online, there are many repositories integrating RestTemplate with a Spring Boot project so Cucumber feature tests can call the API and run the test themselves.
 However, I find it is not what I want to achieve.
 I don't like to re-write tests where I have already tested some by MockMvc using SpringBoot runner.
 So I created this Repo as my experiment and it really works.
 #### UI Documentation
 http://localhost:8080/swagger-ui/index.html#